Data Centre Cleaning - Server Room Cleaning

 While submicron particle and gaseous contamination resulting from dust and dirt can lead to unexpected shutdowns of mission critical IT equipment, the connection between contamination and hardware failures is often overlooked.
 Dust contamination, which has been referred to as the undetected disaster and has been shown to causes 70% of breakdowns of equipment within I.T. environments.

 The dust, which causes the problems, is extremely small.
 In the range of 5μm (micron) down to 0.5μm (1000um is 1 mm).
-Dust this small is effected by many forces including "Van Der Waals" force, in some circumstances these sub micron particles seem to defy gravity this is "Brownien Motion" in action.
+Dust this small is effected by many forces including "Van Der Waals" force, in some circumstances these sub micron particles seem to defy gravity this is "Brownien Motion" in action,the dust particles interact with molecules (Hydrogen, Oxygen, etc) in the air.
 This dust enters your critical environment from many sources, including moving parts inside the room (ACU Belts).
 Or white rust, moisture can deposit salts, and minerals onto galvanised surfaces which over time form Zinc Hydroxide, this can appear on pedestals etc, these friable white crystals, can soon become airborne.
 Depending on its properties dust may cause any number of breakdowns.
 I.T.
 Breakdowns are expensive; data centre cleaning / data room cleaning, is not, when compared.

 A 2007 study by Pacific Gas and Electric, along with Lawrence Berkley National Labs, (for full study) compared particulate concentration in data centres with economizers (Free Air) cooling systems against those who introduce minimal, if any outside air.
 The results were as expected.
 Data Centres which use economizers have higher particulate concentrations in them than those who use traditional cooling systems.
 This suggests that whilst free air is economic, it may bring problems of its own, which should be understood prior to installation.
 Filtration and cleaning regime should be discussed.